 The receiver will experience shock, disloyalty, loss of control, ill-treatment, decreased self-esteem, insecurity, anger, a desire to "get revenge", and wishes to settle down.

-Women take divorce decision more frequently.
-She will have 90% custody of their children.
-They are mostly need financial and family support to raise their children with single parent.
-75% receive court-ordered child support.
-Women have less stressful experience and better adjustment than men.
-The reasons for this are that; women sensor is high for marital disharmony, feel relief after divorce, she depends on social support systems, she experience high self-esteem for her new role.
-Divorced women feels social stigma more than male.
+Women take divorce decision more seriously?
+Usually in 90% of the cases, the children custody will ends to the mother.
+Both the mother and the children mostly needs financial and family support to raise children by a single parent.
+In 75% of the cases, the mother receives court ordered child- support.
+Hopefully, women have better self- adjustment system than men.
+The reasons for this are that; women sensor is high for marital disharmony, feel relief after divorce, she depends on social support systems, she experience high self-esteem for her new role but the divorced women feels social stigma more than the male.

-Men will have better emotional adjustment system; men get married again more quickly, they have sufficient time, greater compliance with their children; they need more energy to rescue the marriage.
+Men will have better substitute- system men get married again more quickly if they have sufficient time, greater compliance with new couple relationship to rescue the new marriage.

 The psychological impact on children depends on three factors: the quality of family relationship, intensity and duration of family conflict, and covering children needs after divorce.
-The children, who succeed after divorce, have paternities that can communicate effectively and together as parents.
+Children who succeed after divorce, have strong personalities with enough wisdom experience.

-Boys will have greater social and academic mal-adjustment; boys are more act out their anger externally, more frustration and hurt.
+Boys will have greater social and academic mal-adjustment; boys are more act out their anger externally and lastly, more frustration and hurt themselves.
 Boys easily get trouble in school, fight peers and parents.

-While, girls tend to internalize their distress, but developed more depression, headaches or stomach aches, and have changes in their eating and sleeping patterns.
+While, girls tend to internalize their distress, but develops more depression, headaches or stomach aches, and have changes in their eating and sleeping patterns.

-A constrain in financial income lead to decrease proper nutrition, drop in having designer jeans and fancy shoes, increase time for supervised child care.
-The important factor is the quality and quantity of the involvement of a father in a child's life which depend on mother attitude and acceptance father role.
+A constrain in financial income lead to decrease proper nutrition, drop in having designer cloths and fancy shoes, increase time for supervised child care.
+The important factor is the quality and quantity of the involvement of a father in a child's life which depend on mother's attitude and acceptance father's role.

-Justice and Islamic Affairs in Bahrain announce that there is temporary dropping by third in divorce rate from 15% in 2008 to 5% in 2012, but there is considerable increase in divorce rates on consecutive years to reach 23-24% in 2013-2014, in spite of raise public awareness about the negative impact of divorce on family and even though the good effort from family guidance offices and places of worship.
+Justice and Islamic Affairs in Bahrain announced that there is temporary drops by one third in divorce rate from 15% in 2008 to 5% in 2012, but there is considerable increase in divorce rates on consecutive years to reach 23-24% in 2013-2014, in spite of raising public awareness about the negative impact of divorce on family and even though the good effort from family guidance offices and places of worship.

 Kingdom of Bahrain needs premarital/marital counseling preparation by social workers to solve conflict, to improve their communication and to except couple differences.